Lee Ann Gutowski (Managing Editor)

 8,000 copies printed

 The Riverwest Currents is dedicated to writing about issues and events important to those who live, work, and play in and around the Riverwest neighborhood.
 We believe Riverwest is a good place to make a home or set up a shop.
-We want to help promote a safe and affordable neighborhood, to embrace urban aesthetics, to respect diversity, and to make Riverwest residents aware of the opportunities available to them.
+We want to help promote a safe and affordable neighborhood, embrace urban aesthetics, respect diversity, and make Riverwest residents aware of the opportunities available to them.

 The Riverwest Currents was first published as a neighborhood newsletter for three years, starting in 1999.
 It was begun by Vince Bushell, a community planner, and Jeanne Geraci, a community organizer for the YMCA.
 A grant from the Milwaukee Fair Housing Council’s H.O.M.E.
 (Housing Opportunities Made Equal) program enabled the Currents to become a monthly newspaper in 2002.
 Now, since 2003, the newspaper is operating as an independent for-profit business, Currents, Inc., which is comprised of a group of worker-owners.
 In late 2003, Currents, Inc. helped launch and began to do bimonthly production work for a new Milwaukee neighborhood newspaper, the Washington Park Beat.
 Since then, the Currents has also helped launch the Bay View Compass (now independent), Sherman Park Today, and the Undercurrents.